-INTRODUCTION Background ALS Charge Process Summary and Vision of ALS Research and Care DRAFT PRIORITIES1 Accelerating Research on the Biology Behind ALS 2.
-Understand the molecular mechanisms underlying clinical heterogeneity in ALS1 3.
-Harness emerging technologies to uncover new disease mechanisms of ALS1 Translating Fundamental Research into Potential ALS Therapies1 1.
-Establish a network of ALS Centers of Excellence to support ALS translational research 2.
-Enhance and expand ALS biosample and data infrastructure1 3.
-Increase the biotherapeutic pipeline by enabling clinical trials and fostering academic/industry collaboration1 Optimizing ALS Clinical Research 2.
-Efficiently use all resources (participants, data, infrastructure, etc.) for clinical trials in individuals living with ALS and those at risk of developing ALS to provide more informative and powerful assessments of treatment response within a diverse group of participants 3.
-Improve our understanding of the earliest manifestations of ALS2 Optimizing the Quality of Life of People Living with ALS and Their Caregivers 2.
+NTRODUCTION .5 Background ALS 5 Charge .
+8 Process 8 Summary and Vision of ALS Research and Care 9 DRAFT PRIORITIES1 2 Accelerating Research on the Biology Behind ALS 2.
+Understand the molecular mechanisms underlying clinical heterogeneity in ALS 4 3.
+Harness emerging technologies to uncover new disease mechanisms of ALS 5 Translating Fundamental Research into Potential ALS Therapies 1.
+Establish a network of ALS Centers of Excellence to support ALS translational research h.
+2. Enhance and expand ALS biosample and data infrastructure 8 3.
+Increase the biotherapeutic pipeline by enabling clinical trials and fostering academic/industry collaboration 9 Optimizing ALS Clinical Research 2.
+Efficiently use all resources (participants, data, infrastructure, etc.) for clinical trials in individuals living with ALS and those at risk of developing ALS to provide more informative and powerful assessments of treatment response within a diverse group of participants.
+21 3.
+Improve our understanding of the earliest manifestations of ALS 23 Optimizing the Quality of Life of People Living with ALS and Their Caregivers ne 2.
 Identify interventions that promote maximal function and daily participation through adaptation during the course of neurodegeneration.
-Functional needs include mobility, environmental control, context-dependent communication (both face-to-face and remote speech and writing), and all activities of daily living 3.
-Identify evidence-based best practices and resources for the care of people living with ALS by caregivers, people living with ALS themselves, clinicians, allied professionals, and researchers Draft Priorities -
+Functional needs include mobility, environmental control, context-dependent communication (both face-to-face and remote speech and writing), and all activities of daily living 26 3.
+Identify evidence-based best practices and resources for the care of people living with ALS by caregivers, people living with ALS themselves, clinicians, allied professionals, ar researchers.
+ALS Priorities - 3

-Identifying Opportunities for Collaborations and Partnerships 1.
-Establish multi-modal data platform to include multi-dimensional clinical data, genomes, imaging, biofluids, biospecimen, blood repository, IPSC's, etc. with a focus on aggregating available data sets and defining standards for future data collection that will promote open data sharing, ensure diversity, equity and inclusion, and enable application of AI and machine learning to discover the sub-groups that comprise ALS 2.
-Develop a platform (repository) of research tools, protocols and resources to interrogate the disease (e.g., biological materials, reagents, animal models, viral vectors, etc.) including descriptors of associated data, in order to accelerate ALS research and to identify gaps related to diversity, equity and inclusion representation to be prioritized for future scientific efforts.
-3. Establish a framework for pre-competitive collaboration across academic, industry, government and organizations for people affected by ALS that will ensure all ongoing and future collaborative efforts emphasize diversity, equity and inclusion with a goal to accelerate research and authorization for effective treatments APPENDICES Appendix: Summary of Responses to Request for Information (RFI): Soliciting Input on Research Priorities for ALS31 Appendix: Rosters Appendix: ALS Program Officials at NIH
+Identifying Opportunities for Collaborations and Partnerships) 1.
+Establish multi-modal data platform to include multi-dimensional clinical data (e.g., genomic DNA analysis, imaging, biofluids, biospecimen, blood repository, induced pluripotential stem cells) with a focus on aggregating available data sets and defining standards for future data collection that will promote open data sharing, ensure diversity, equity and inclusion, and enable application of AI and machine learning to discover the sub-groups that comprise ALS.
+2. Develop a platform (repository) of research tools, protocols and resources to interrogate the disease (e.g., biological materials, reagents, animal models, antibodies, molecular constructs, viral vectors) including descriptors of associated data, in order to accelerate ALS research and to identify gaps related to diversity, equity and inclusion representation to be prioritized for future scientific efforts 3.
+Establish a framework for ALS research collaboration across academic, industry, government and organizations for people affected by ALS that will ensure all ongoing and future collaborative efforts emphasize diversity, equity and inclusion with a goal to accelerate research and authorization for effective treatments APPENDICES) Appendix 1: Summary of Responses to Request for Information (RFI): Soliciting Input on Research Priorities for ALS ?
+Appendix 2: Rosters } Appendix 3: ALS Program Officials at NIH) Appendix 4: NINDS Programs Relevant to the ALS Strategic Plan Priorities ?